Saorview: Channel Additions

 Saorview on launch carried just one High Definition (HD) channel — RTÉ Two HD, along with 7 Standard Definition (SD) channels and along with RTÉ's 10 radio stations.
 The second HD channel to launch was RTÉ One HD on 16 December 2013.
 TG4 HD joined the platform on 1 December 2022.

 UTV Ireland joined Saorview for its launch on 1 January 2015.
 It was later bought by rival TV3 and rebranded as be3, later all TV3 channels would be rebranded as Virgin Media Television, and this channel was renamed Virgin Media Three.

 Radio Maria Ireland was added to the service in September 2018.
 In December 2021 UCB Ireland radio joined Saorview, however they left the platform in March 2025.

 On November 30, 2021, Sky News joined Saorview on Channel 23.

 Virgin Media Four began broadcasting on 24 August 2022.
 Sky-owned Challenge joined its sister channel on the platform on 1 February 2023.

 In September 2023 TG4's time shift service, TG4+1, and its children's channel, Cúla4, were added to the line up.

 As of November 2023 there are 16 television services, of which 3 are HD, and 12 radio stations of which only 2 are non-RTÉ radio stations.

 Proposed Changes

 July 2016 Irish TV said it would join the Saorview platform, however this did not happen due to the eventual closure of Irish TV.

 As part of RTÉ's "New Direction" they plan to drop RTÉ Radio 1 Extra, RTÉ Radio Jr, RTÉ 2XM, RTÉ Chill and RTÉ Pulse, but in a change to their "Strategy 2024" they plan to retain RTÉ GOLD.
-These services are due to close in 2024.
+These services closed on 31 December 2025.
 RTÉ's time shift channels (+1 channels) are also due to close by 2028 under this plan.